 RHB-102 is a once daily controlled release proprietary formulation of ondansetron.
 Ondansetron is marketed under various trade names including GSK’s Zofran®.

 RHB-102 was licensed from SCOLR Pharma, Inc. [Amex: DDD] in May 2010.
-In March 2014 RedHill secured the direct rights to the original RHB-102 patents From Temple University, following SCOLR’s announcement that the they have ceased their business operations.
+In March 2014 RedHill secured the direct rights to the original RHB-102 patents from Temple University, following SCOLR’s announcement that the they had ceased their business operations.

 As Zofran, RHB-102 is a 5-HT3 receptor antagonist and is planned to be indicated for prevention of nausea and vomiting for cancer patients.
 Two clinical PK studies were conducted.